-Stage 2Stakeholders are invited to submit submissions on the 19 questions in the Issues Paper using the Submission Form or by emailing a stand alone submission to firstname.lastname@example.org.
-In addition to the submission process, the Department will meet with employer and industry representatives.
+Stage 2Stakeholders were are invited to submit submissions on the 19 questions in the Issues Paper.
+In addition to the submission process, the Department met with employer and industry representatives.

-Stage 3The submission period for the Issues Paper closes on 27 September 2019.
+Stage 3The submission period for the Issues Paper closed on 27 September 2019.
 A summary of survey results, along with the received submissions is available.

 Stage 4A second consultation paper outlining a proposed skills shortage methodology for targeting apprenticeship incentives is planned for release in November.